sez11a/liferay-learn/docs/dxp/7.x/en/users-and-permissions/user-guide/organizations/creating-and-managing-organizations.md

 # Creating and Managing Organizations

-If you're not entirely sure what Organizations are or whether you need them, start [here](../intro-to-organizations.md).
+If you're not sure what Organizations are or whether you need them, start [here](../intro-to-organizations.md).
 This article gets right to the practical stuff: how to manage Organizations.

 ## Adding Organizations